Bluetooth-Compose/Bluetooth-Compose/README.md

         etcetera:
 ```

-We are a group of bluetooth-nutters who want to use yaml to not just automate the reading of bluetooth devices, but also to simulate devices to make integration testing easier.
+We are a group of bluetooth-nutters who want to use yaml ('yet another markup language') to not just automate the reading of bluetooth devices, and not just to move the reading of them into the Augmented Reality space, but also to simulate devices to make integration testing easier.

 ### And for example, can you imagine: